Ruben-Arushanyan/secure-event-emitter/README.md

     }
 }

-const myEmitter = new SecureEventEmitte(eventTypes, emitterKey, validator)
+const myEmitter = new SecureEventEmitter(eventTypes, emitterKey, validator)

 myEmitter.on('event-1', (a) => {
     console.log(a)